 - Visit the Polynesian Cultural Center

-Even if you don’t plan to stay on the North Shore, it’s definitely an area you must visit when on Oahu!
-But it does make an awesome island getaway where you’re surrounded by the waves of the ocean and not much else.
+Even if you don’t plan to stay on the North Shore, it’s definitely an area you must visit on Oahu!
+But it does make an awesome island getaway where the waves of the ocean surround you and not much else.
 Here are our favorite accommodations on the North Shore of Oahu:

-- Best Budget Vacation Rental: Pupukea Studio – This charming studio is just a few minutes away from top attractions like Waimea Bay and Shark’s Cove.
+- Budget Vacation Rental: Pupukea Studio – This charming studio is just a few minutes from top attractions like Waimea Bay and Shark’s Cove.

-- Best Luxury Hotel: Turtle Bay Resort – This luxury resort is not far from some of the most beautiful beaches on the island.
-The resort offers six dining options, a luau show, and even its own surf school.
-Guests are welcome to enjoy the beachfront at Kuilima Cove or the fun outdoor swimming pool.
+- Luxury Hotel: Turtle Bay Resort – This luxury resort is not far from some of the most beautiful beaches on the island.
+The resort offers six dining options, a luau show, and even its surf school.
+Guests can enjoy the beachfront at Kuilima Cove or the fun outdoor swimming pool.

 5. Kaanapali, Maui